 The sidekicks are cute.
 Although Gilbert Gottfried can get terribly annoying, Iago is a good companion for him.
 Brash and outspoken, it’s like he has to hide himself as a parrot to get over on those around him.
 Abu grunts and mimes his way through the film, getting his point across without having to become a talking monkey.
 Likewise, the magic carpet takes on a personality all its own as he befriends the unlikely duo of Aladdin and Abu.

 The animation is great.
 This was the film where it first really dawned on me that they had to record the voices first and animate it later.
 This is apparent with Robin Williams’ fast style of comedy which seems to rip along non-stop at times and he ad-libs at times.
 That the Genie matched his voice perfectly took a talented team of animators

 Funny lines, such as when Jasmine’s father laments “Her mother wasn’t nearly so picky…” You might miss it at first if you’re not paying attention.
 That’s one of the charms of the film.
 The jokes aren’t so in your face that I felt like I was being hit over the head with them, but are often subtle, throwaway lines that you can miss.

 The music here is good as well.
 I really enjoy the original songs in the film.
-Alan Menken did a terrific job on songs which became classics such as A Whole New World and Friend Like Me.
-They are catchy and beautiful and something kids will learn to sing-along to.
+Alan Menken did a terrific job on songs that became classics such as A Whole New World and Friend Like Me.
+They are catchy and beautiful and something kids will learn to sing along to.

 ” A Whole New World music video by Nick Lachey and Jessica Simpson